RaffaeleLeo/GeneratingTextures-GAN/README.md

 ## Training

-Training was done in Colab using a custom dataset and the same generator defined here.
+All training was done in Colab using a custom dataset and the same generator defined here.
 If you're interested in retraining on a texture of your choice:

 - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1bmqDHxv2QKZ_Vo6BKHL1rZySpNXnQJE1?usp=sharing)